rajatbjain/competitive-programming/Readme.md

-###Competitive Programming Solutions
+### Competitive Programming Solutions

-This repository contains solutions to the problems I've solved on various Online Judges, which are of course sorted by the Judges name.
-Use at will.
+This is an archive of all my solutions to various problems across all the online judges.
+Plagiarising Code is bad.
+Use at your own will.